 What’s the absolute best lens for reptile photography?
 That’s certainly a very broad question, that will spark a heated debate in any reptile photography enthusiasts’ group.
 But I’m going to do my best here to recommend some lenses for different situations that you may encounter in studio reptile photography.

-If you’re not interested in a big wordy article full of photography mumbo jumbo, or you already know how these things work and you just want to see my list of great lenses for reptile photography, skip to the end.
-I’ve compiled a list of links to buy several lenses (from budget up to top of the line) that I’d recommend.
+If you’re not interested in a big wordy article full of photography mumbo jumbo, or you already know how these things work and you just want to see my list of great lenses for reptile photography, skip past the reptile photography tutorial and go to the end.
+I’ve compiled a list of links to buy several lenses (from budget up to top of the line) that I’d recommend for reptile photography.

 So what’s the best one?
 These 4 images above were shot with different lenses as they were different circumstances that called for different tools.
 Starting from the left and working right, these were shot with a telephoto portrait lens, a wide angle landscape lens, a macro lens, and a general use 50mm prime lens.